This notice was last updated on 15 May 2018.

 Your telephone call may be recorded for training and quality purposes to help assist your business.
 These calls are kept for a period of two years and are then deleted.

 Invest NI also hosts and operates a Live Chat service, which we use to handle customer enquiries in real time.
-If you use our Live Chat service we will collect your name, email address (optional), telephone number (optional) and the contents of your Live Chat session.
-This information will be retained for 10 years and will not be shared with any other organisations.
+If you use our Live Chat service we will collect your name, email address, telephone number, postcode and the contents of your Live Chat session.
+This information will be retained for 10 years and will not be shared with any other organisations except as noted below.

-During a Live Chat session, you can request a transcript of the conversation, if you provide your email address at the start of your session; or when prompted at the end.
-If the service that your enquiry relates to is provided by another public body, such as a local Council, please note that we will share your data with the relevant council to address your query.
+During a Live Chat session, you can request a transcript of the conversation when you provide your email address at the start of your session; or when prompted at the end.
+If the service that your enquiry relates to is provided by another public body, such as a local Council, please note that we will share your data with the relevant body to address your query.

 We are the data controller for the CCTV operated within the Invest HQ building within Bedford Square.
 This CCTV is maintained for security purposes and is manged under the facilities contract by Serco.